Filip Mladenović: BATE Borisov

 On 23 February 2014, Serbian news portal B92 reported that Mladenović signed for Belarusian team BATE Borisov with a three-year contract.
 He made his debut for BATE in the 2014 Belarusian Super Cup final against FC Minsk, and went on to score a goal 20 minutes into the game.
 On 29 September 2015, Mladenović scored two goals for BATE in the 2015–16 UEFA Champions League Group E against Roma.
 Thanks to his breakthrough game, Mladenović was listed on UEFA.com's Champions League "Team of the Week" on 1 October 2015.
-Later that month, AC Milan was reported to show interest with their coach Siniša Mihajlović having known Mladenović from coaching the Serbian national team.
+Later that month, AC Milan was reported to show interest with their coach Siniša Mihajlović having known Mladenović from coaching the Serbia national team.

 1. FC Köln

-On 5 January 2016, Mladenović signed a three and a half-year contract with 1.
+On 5 January 2016, Mladenović signed a three-and-a-half-year contract with 1.
 FC Köln.

+Legia Warsaw

+On 1 July 2020, Mladenović signed a three-year contract with the Poland Ekstraklasa side Legia Warsaw.
+He scored his maiden for Legia on 14 August 2020 in his debut in a 6–1 Polish Cup match victory against GKS Bełchatów.
+He scored his first league goal for Legia on 2 November 2020 in a 3–0 win against Warta Poznań.
+On 2 May 2023, he won the Polish Cup, defeating Raków Częstochowa in the final at the National Stadium, before being sanctioned by the Disciplinary Committee of the Polish Football Association on 5 May 2023 for post-match behavior with a three-month disqualification covering all games (including outside Poland) and a financial penalty of PLN 120,000.
+His contract terminated after the 2022–23 season.

+Panathinaikos

+On 12 June 2023, Greek side Panathinaikos announced the signing of Mladenović on a two-year deal.

 International career

 Mladenović made his debut for the Serbia national football team under coach Siniša Mihajlović on 31 May 2012, in a 2–0 loss against France.

 In November 2022, he was selected in Serbia's squad for the 2022 FIFA World Cup in Qatar.
 He played in a group stage match against Brazil.

+Mladenović was part of the Serbia squad for UEFA Euro 2024.
+In the team's opening match of the tournament against England, he came on as a substitute for the injured Filip Kostić in the 43rd minute of the 1–0 loss.
+He also played in group stage matches against Slovenia and Denmark.
+Serbia finished fourth in the group.